 Can you share one of the most memorable moments or experiences from this year that really stands out?

 Ponokas win this year was pretty darn special.
-After and in the middle of a battle of white line, he tried harder and gave me 110%.
+He tried harder and gave me 110%.
 I broke down and was just so thankful.
 And another one is winning Caldwell again this year but on a different horse, that was really neat.

 If there was one theme, or one message that your barrel racing journey stands for or represents that is a positive message to others, what would it be?